kataw/kataw/test/__snapshot__/parser/statements/block/gen/block_with_invalid_array/x007b_x002fax002fiui.md

 ✖ Did you forgot a ']' to match the `[` token? - start: 3, end: 8
 ✖ 'try' expected - start: 3, end: 8
 ✖ The parser expected to find a '}' to match the '{' token here - start: 18, end: 18
-✖ The parser expected to find a '}' to match the '{' token here - start: 18, end: 18

 ```